Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

-The uniform convergence of the sums in~\eqref{eq:crossineq2} allows us to expand the equation in power series in $z$ around $z=0$.\footnote{We could have arrived at the expanded equations by analyzing the four-function correlator for the $K$-finite vectors instead of the coherent states.
-This would, however, have obscured the relation to the standard bootstrap equations.} From the expression~\eqref{eq:sblock} for $\cG_p(z)$ we see that its expansion starts from $z^p$.
-This means that the system of equations that we get from the expansion takes a triangular form in the coefficients $S_p$.
-In particular, by expanding in $z$ to the order $z^p$ and eliminating $S_q$ with $q<p$ in the usual way, we can solve for $S_p$: \be S_p=\cF_{0;p}^n(0)+\sum_{k=1}^\oo T_k \cF_{0;p}^n(\De_k), \ee where the coefficients $\cF_{0;p}^n(\De_k)$ follow from the elimination procedure.
-From the explicit expressions~\eqref{eq:sblock} and~\eqref{eq:tblock} for $\cG_p$ and $\cH_\De$ it follows that $\cF_{0;k,p}^n(\De)$ is a polynomial in $\De$.
+From the explicit expressions~\eqref{eq:sblock} and~\eqref{eq:tblock} for $\cG_p$ and $\cH_\De$ it follows that $\cF_{0;p}^n(\De)$ is a polynomial in $\De$.
 Furthermore, $\cH_{\De}=\cH_{1-\De}$ implies that $\cF_{0;p}^n(\De)=\cF_{0;p}^n(1-\De)$, and so we can write $\cF_{0;p}^n(\De)=\cF_{p}^n(\l)$ where $\l=\De(1-\De)$ and $\cF_{p}^n(\l)$ is a polynomial in $\l$.
 This allows us to write the above equation as \be S_p=\cF_{p}^n(0)+\sum_{k=1}^\oo T_k \cF_{p}^n(\l_k). \ee The explicit expression for $\cF_{p}^n(\l)$ is \be \cF_{p}^n(\l)= \sum_{a+b+c=p-2n} \frac{(-1)^{a}(2n+a)_c (1-p)_{b}^2}{c!(2-2p)_{b}b!(a!)^2} \prod_{k=0}^{a-1}(\l+k+k^2), \ee where the sum is over non-negative $a,b,c$ subject to $a+b+c=p-2n$, and $(a)_n=a(a+1)\cdots(a+n-1)$.
 It is a polynomial in $\l$ of degree $p-2n$ with rational coefficients.
 Let us stress that we get finite-degree polynomials without resorting to any approximations, which is another feature that is different form the usual numerical conformal bootstrap story.

 We have ignored so far the fact that odd $p$ are absent from the sum in the left-hand side of~\eqref{eq:crossineq2}.\footnote{Also $p<2n$ are absent, but the expansion of right-hand side also starts at $z^{2n}$, so these do not lead to non-trivial constraints.} We can extend the sum to all $p$, with the understanding that $S_p=0$ for odd $p$.
 The argument leading to~\eqref{eq:crossedcrossing} is valid for all $p$, and so we then simply get \be -S_p+\cF_{p}^n(0)+\sum_{k=1}^\oo T_k \cF_{p}^n(\l_k)&=0,\qquad \text{even }p\geq 2n,\\ \cF_{p}^n(0)+\sum_{k=1}^\oo T_k \cF_{p}^n(\l_k)&=0,\qquad\text{odd }p> 2n. \ee